tc39/source-map/proposals/scopes.md

 End Scope C28 // A
 ```

-`XXXX` stands for a "Start Scope" item, `X` for an "End Scope" item
+`XXXX` stands for a "Start Generated Range" item, `X` for an "End Generated Range" item
 ```
 XXXX;XXXX;;;X;XXXX,X,X
 ```